Selur/MPlayerInterlaceDetection/README.md

 Since mplayer(2) itself does not detect if a source is interlaced or not I started a small project to analyse a source with mplayers pullup filter.

-basically it collects the output of : mplayer2 -noframedrop -lavdopts threads=8 -speed 100 -v "path to input" -nosound -vo null -ao null -nosub -vf pullup
+basically it collects the output of:

+mplayer2 -noframedrop -lavdopts threads=8 -speed 100 -v "path to input" -nosound -vo null -ao null -nosub -vf pullup

 and:

 mplayer2 -noframedrop -lavdopts threads=8 -speed 100 -v "path  to input" -nosound -vo null -ao null -nosub -vf pp=lb,pullup

 which both output stuff like:

 V:  17.9 537/537 156% 513%  0.0% 0 0 100.00x

 affinity: .0++1..2+.3.

 breaks:   .0..1..2|.3.

 duration: 2

 per frame.